UCI-Networking-Group/BehaVR/Adversary/README.md

     - `model.py`: Contains necessary functions for tuning models, loading necessary models depending on the sensor group, and finding top features.
     - `preprocess.py`: Contains necessary functions for data preprocessing, feature engineering, loading train/test data, and adversarial conditions.
     - `main.py`: Main file that generates output results depending on the type of adversaries. `main.py` contains all the variable parameters to run the model in different settings.
-    - `plot.py`: This script includes code for plotting evaluation graphs using body motion data.
-The code can be easily adapted to other sensor groups.
+    - `plot.py`: This script includes code for plotting evaluation graphs.
+The code can be easily adapted to any sensor group.
     - `sample_plot.py`: Plots some sample graphs that can be found in the paper.
 We used saved results to plot those graphs.

 - **Adversarial arguments:**